grow/grow.dev/content/docs/reference/partials.md

 ## Keep it DRY

-Don’t repeat yourself and duplicate similar partials.
+Do not repeat yourself and duplicate similar partials.
 Instead try to create multiple variations within same partial by passing configuration flags or by passing css classes.